Python-SIP/sip/doc/command_line_tools.rst

     This option disables the redefinition of ``protected`` to access protected C++ functions from Python and is the default on Windows.

+.. option:: --target-dir <DIR>

+    The project will be installed in ``DIR``.
+By default it is the :file:`site-packages` directory of the Python installation.

 .. option:: --tracing